snatakSneha/sprint-00/ubuntu-operating-system-concepts/readme.md

 #### 5. What are Snap packages and how are they different from APT?
 Snap packages are containerized, isolated apps with bundled dependencies.
 They are cross-distribution, auto-updating, and managed via `snapd`, whereas APT is used for traditional `.deb` packages tied to the system.

-#### 6. Can Ubuntu be used for programming and DevOps?
-Yes.
-Ubuntu supports a wide range of programming languages, tools (Python, Java, Git, Docker, etc.), and DevOps frameworks (Jenkins, Ansible, Kubernetes).

----

-## Conclusion

-Ubuntu is a comprehensive, flexible, and secure Linux operating system suitable for users ranging from beginners to professionals.
-Understanding its architecture, software handling mechanisms, and service management provides a solid foundation for working in modern IT environments.

 ---